Ebony and Jet photo archive sale sparks relief, anxiety

 “The good news here is that this archive — regardless of the future success of the Johnson publications — will be successful.
 This archive will be the legacy of the Johnson Publishing Company,” Walker said.

 Russell Contreras is a member of The Associated Press’ race and ethnicity team.
-Follow him on Twitter at http://twitter.com/russcontreras .
+Follow him on Twitter at: http://twitter.com/russcontreras

-Sally Ho reported from Seattle.
-She covers philanthropy and education.
-Follow her on Twitter: https://twitter.com/_SallyHo
+Sally Ho covers philanthropy and education for the AP.
+Follow her on Twitter at: https://twitter.com/_SallyHo

-Note: This story has been corrected to show that musician Ivey McClelland was in Michigan and Canada with her grandmother, not her mother, when the Watts Riots of 1965 erupted.